ramonmsa/COVID-19-Confirmed-Cases-in-Ontario/README.md

 ## GitHub Deliverables - Segment One
-- One branch per team member (complete - screenshot?)
-- Each team member has at least 4 commits for project segment 1 (I'm not sure how this happens in the first segment - PM)
+- project repo created and each team member has at least one branch

 ## Files for Segment One